 This publication is available at https://www.gov.uk/government/publications/email-security-standards/transport-layer-security-tls

-Transport Layer Security (TLS) is an encryption protocol used to protect data in transit between computers.
-When two computers send data they agree to encrypt the information in a way they both understand.
-One or both of the computers may refuse to connect if they can’t find a suitable encryption method, depending on the rules in place.
+Transport Layer Security (TLS) is an encryption protocol that protects data when it moves between computers.
+When 2 computers send data they agree to encrypt the information in a way they both understand.
+One or both of the computers may refuse to connect if they cannot agree on a suitable encryption method, depending on the rules in place.

-In an email exchange the sending server contacts the receiving server over a standard SMTP connection and asks if it will accept a more secure TLS connection (STARTTLS).
-As it does this, it shares a list of protocols and ciphers it understands.
-The receiving server looks at the list and chooses an option the sending and receiving email services both understand.
+If the receiving service agrees to use a secure TLS connection, the sending service shares a list of protocols and ciphers it understands.
+The receiving service looks at the list and chooses an option the sending and receiving email services both understand.
 The receiving server then sends back its security certificate and public encryption key.

 The sending server checks the security certificate is valid, then uses the public key to encrypt and send an email.
-Only the receiving server has the private key that can decrypt the email, so the message is sent securely.
+Only the receiving server has the private key that can decrypt the email, so the message is secure.

-If either server can’t support an encrypted connection then they will default to a less secure Secure Sockets Layer (SSL) connection, or a non-encrypted connection.
-When exchanging emails between government organisations both parties should insist on a TLS connection, and reject other types of connection.
+If either server cannot support an encrypted connection, both services will default to a less secure Secure Sockets Layer (SSL) connection, or a non-encrypted connection.

 Sending email with TLS

-Any modern email service is capable of using TLS.
-In most cases you will have an option of using opportunistic TLS on all connections.
-This means the servers will try to create an encrypted connection, but if they can’t they’ll send unencrypted.
-This is good, but not enough for regular use.
+In most cases you’ll have the option to use opportunistic TLS on all connections.
+Using opportunistic TLS means the servers will try to create an encrypted connection, but will send email unencrypted if they cannot.

 Receiving email with TLS

-Opportunistic TLS should be enabled.
-You can also create rules that require a TLS connection when you know the sender supports it.
-This way any connections not using it will have email automatically rejected.
+You should enable opportunistic TLS.
+You can also create rules that require a TLS connection when you know the sender supports TLS.
+This way any email using non-TLS connections is automatically rejected.

-You can check an email was sent using TLS by looking at the message headers for a TLS version and cipher, but these can be hard to understand for non-technical users.
+You can check if a connection uses TLS by looking at the email headers for a TLS version and cipher.